AditiNankar/class_project_4/README.md

   - Right Ascension (RA) and Declination (Dec) for spatial distribution analysis

 ## **4. Methodology**
-- **Data Preprocessing**: Cleaning, normalization, and handling of missing values.
+- **Data Preprocessing**: Cleaning, normalization, and removing columns that did not add value to differentitating celestial objects.
 - **Exploratory Data Analysis (EDA)**: Identifying patterns and relationships using statistical tools and visualizations.
-- **Model Selection and Training**: Evaluating algorithms such as Random Forest, XGBoost, Convolutional Neural Networks (CNNs), and Support Vector Machines (SVM).
+- **Model Selection and Training**: Evaluating algorithms such as Random Forest, Linear Regression, Gradient Boosting Model, and Support Vector Machines (SVM).
 - **Evaluation Metrics**: Measuring accuracy, precision, recall, F1-score, and ROC curves.
-- **Visualization**: Creating interactive dashboards in Tableau to highlight key trends and insights.
+- **Visualization**: Creating visualization using analysis from code and tableau.

 ## **5. Expected Outcomes**
 - A machine learning model capable of effectively classifying celestial objects.